 Rhodiola Rosea stimulates the neurotransmitters (epinephrine, dopamine, serotonin etc) in the central nervous system.
-It also enhances the effects of these neurotransmitters on the brain by increasing the permeability of the blood brain barrier to precursors of DA and 5-HT.
-It activates the cerebral cortex and the limbic system.
+It also enhances the effects of these neurotransmitters on the brain by increasing the permeability of the blood-brain barrier to precursors of DA, and 5-HT.
+It activates the cerebral cortex, and the limbic system.

 Rhodiola Rosea Gives Relief in Stress

-Rhodiola Rosea is Adaptogenic (modulates stress response).
+Rhodiola Rosea is an Adaptogenic (modulates stress response).
 It reduces stress.
 Studies have shown it can increase brain serotonin by up to 30%.

 Recent research has shown that it increases the body’s resistance to stress by regulating hormonal responses.
-It has a protective effect on neurotransmitters such as serotonin and dopamine.
+It has a protective effect on neurotransmitters such as serotonin, and dopamine.
 Low serotonin levels have been linked to depression.

 Rhodiola in Depression